nicholasbrewer/nicholasbrewer.github.io/about/index.md

 I'm Nicholas Brewer: pianist, composer, visual artist, hiker of mountains, etc.

 A native of Tucson, Arizona, I began piano lessons at the age of five.
-During my undergraduate years at Hamilton College I studied with the wonderful Sar Shalom-Strong.
+During my undergraduate years at Hamilton College I studied with the wonderful Sar-Shalom Strong.
+I graduated in 2014 with a Bachelor of Arts in Computer Science.
 My performance experience ranges from solo concerts to 15-piano ensembles.
-I'm currently pursuing a Master's in Piano Performance at the Longy School of Music of Bard College.
+I'm currently pursuing a Master's in Piano Performance at the Longy School of Music of Bard College under Benjamin Hochman.

 Music is on my mind most of the time; I'm often playing, writing, listening to, or thinking about it.